claudiogreco/machine-learning-class/README.md

 machine-learning-class
 ======================

-Assignments for Coursera's Machine Learning class
+Solutions to the assignments of Coursera's Machine Learning class